FabEdge/fabedge/README.md

 English | [中文](README_zh.md)

 FabEdge is a secure edge networking solution based on Kubernetes.
 It enables cloud-edge, edge-edge collaboration and solves the problems including complex  configuration management, network isolation, lack of topology-aware routing, etc.

+FabEdge is able to manage the network of not only the edge nodes, but also the edge clusters.

-FabEdge supports weak transport network, such as 4/5G, WiFi，LoRa, etc. It is suitable for scenarios such as IoT (Internet of Things),  IoV (Internet of Vehicles), etc.
+FabEdge supports weak transport network, such as 4/5G, WiFi, etc. It is suitable for scenarios such as IoT (Internet of Things),  IoV (Internet of Vehicles), etc.

 ## Features
 * **Kubernetes Native**: Compatible with Kubernetes, transparent to applications.